Managing Circumferential Belt Lipectomy Surgery Scars

 Can I have another skin tightening procedure on the same day as my body lift procedures?

 Loose skin can develop on areas such as the upper arms, face, neck, breast, and thighs in addition to the classic areas targeted with a lower body lift (belt lipectomy) after bariatric surgery or other methods of extreme weight loss.
-In this case, more than one surgical procedure may be needed to obtain your desired results.
+In this case, more than one surgical procedure may be needed to obtain your result.
 A body lift surgery is a major surgical procedure; Most surgeons recommend performing additional operations, such as an arm lift (brachioplasty) or breast lift (mastopexy) at least six months later.

 When is the right time to undergo a belt lipectomy?